-Penalties for Carrying a Pistol in Prohibited Areas
+Penalties for Carrying a Pistol in a Prohibited Zone

-A concealed pistol is subject to immediate seizure if it is found in a prohibited zone.
-A pistol carried “open carry” style (not concealed) is not supposed to be seized.
-If they are, you will probably get the pistol back and not suffer any of the penalties below.
+A concealed pistol is subject to immediate seizure if found in a prohibited zone.
+A pistol carried “open carry” style (not concealed) is not supposed to be seized by law enforcement.
+You will probably get the pistol back and not suffer any penalties described below if you did not conceal the pistol.
 The law wishes to prevent concealed weapons in the areas listed above.
-The one exception is a casino, where a pistol may not be carried, concealed or openly.
+The one exception is a casino, where a pistol may not be carried, concealed, or openly.
 Penalties for violation are as follows:

-- First offense: State Civil Infraction, $500 fine, CPL permit suspended 6 months
+- First offense: State Civil Infraction, $500 fine, CPL permit suspended for 6 months.

 If you are convicted of a felony, you may not carry or even own a firearm or ammunition under state and federal law.

-Defenses to Carrying a Weapon in a Prohibited Zone
+Defenses to Carrying a Concealed Weapon in a Prohibited Zone

-Probably the most common defense is that the person simply forgot he or she had the pistol on them.
-This is especially true for women who carry their pistol in their purses.
-Just as people sometimes forget things at the office or at home, people can forget they have brought something with them as well.
+The most common defense is that the person forgot they had the pistol on them.
+The “I forgot” defense is especially applicable for women who carry a pistol in their purses rather than a holster or leg strap.
+Just as people sometimes forget things at the office or home, they can forget they have something in a pocket, holster, or bag.
 Criminal convictions require criminal intent or knowledge.
-If you did not intend to do something, with some limited criminal exceptions, there is normally no criminal liability.
+There would be no criminal liability if you did not intend to do something or know it was happening (with some limited exceptions).
 A few defendable scenarios may be:

-- The pistol was in the pocket of a bulky jacket, and its presence was forgotten;
+- The pistol was in the pocket of a bulky jacket;

-- A person was not planning to enter a prohibited area with a gun but had an emergency situation develop and there was no time or ability to stow the gun in a permissible place;
+- A person was not planning to enter a prohibited area with a gun but had an emergency develop, and there was no time or ability to stow the weapon in a permissible place;

 - A person was on his way home from a gun range and decided to stop for lunch at a bar and forgot he had the gun on him;